arungudelli/angularjswiki/content/en/flexlayout/fxLayout.md

 ## fxLayout display flex vs inline flex

-Display inline flex makes the flex container display inline not flex items display inline.
+Display inline flex makes the flex container(parent) display inline not flex items(children).

 I have added inline property to the fxLayout and some text after flex container.